OloOcki/awesome-citygml/README.md

 ## Switzerland

-- **Switzerland** buildings for the whole Switzerland in LoD2 in various formats.
+- **Switzerland** :large_orange_diamond: buildings for the whole Switzerland in LoD2 in various formats (CityGML only available for a fee).
 Also DEM available and other 3D related features (see More)

 [🏠][2️⃣]